MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2023/12/devtools-120.md

 ---
 title: What's new in DevTools (Microsoft Edge 120)
 description: "Edge DevTools has a new user interface.
 Explain with Copilot in DevTools is generally available.
+New Recorder tool to record and replay common user flows and measure performance.
 And more."
 author: MSEdgeTeam
 ms.author: msedgedevrel
 ms.topic: conceptual